Deity of Christ

 Chain-Sinning

-Similar to chain-smoking, chain-sinning involves addiction to a certain sin(s) or a habitual sin(s).
+Chain-Sinning Similar to chain-smoking, chain-sinning involves addiction to a certain sin(s) or a habitual sin(s).
 We all have areas of weakness and areas of strength.
 Our sin-weaknesses vary with each individual.
 Our problems compound when we continuously give in to sin.
 Every believer struggles with their sin-weaknesses, so none of us are immune to this.
-The intake of Bible Doctrine on…
+The intake of Bible Doctrine…

 Continue reading